reka-ai/api-examples-python/roast_my_life/workshop/README.md

         return {"error": f"Chat API call failed: {e}"}
 ```

-Paste into `app.py` at the STEP marker for “Roast: markdown to HTML”: replace the placeholder with this function:
+Paste into `app.py` at the **STEP** marker for "Roast: markdown to HTML": replace the placeholder with this function:

 ```python
 def simple_markdown_to_html(md: str) -> str: